pramit091104/FoodFun-Website/README.md

-# Web Dev Project
+# FoodFun Website
- This is a Project Repo of my First Web dev project.
-I made it as Macro Project for my College lab project.
+ This is a Repo of my First Web dev project.
+I made it as a Macro Project in my College.

-# FoodFun Restaurant Website
+# About the Website
 A modern, responsive restaurant website for FoodFun, offering a complete digital presence for a dining establishment.
 This project features a clean, user-friendly interface with dark mode support and comprehensive functionality for restaurant operations.

 # Features